OriginTrail/ReadTheDocs/source/node-setup.rst

 installation, you can contact us directly via email at support@origin-trail.com. **

-Nodes can be installed on 2 ways:
+Nodes can be installed on several ways:

 - via docker https://www.origintrail.io/node-setup
+- automatic installation on Ubuntu (explained below)
-- via Linux terminal (explained below)
+- manual installation (explained below)

 **NOTE**: For best performance testing we recommend usage of services like Digital Ocean.